 Obtaining the necessary permits for installing a metal building is a simple and straightforward process.
 However, it is worth noting that it can be a lengthy process, it can take an extended period of time for a permit to be issued after the application has been completed.
 In order to apply for a construction permit for a metal building, you typically need:

-Foundation plans that have been stamped and certified by an engineer that is licensed in your state (SteelCo can furnish Foundation Plans for most states)Verify with your local permitting office what is required.
+Foundation plans that have been stamped and certified by an engineer that is licensed in your state (SteelCo can furnish Foundation Plans for most states).
+In general, you should double check with your local permitting office on what exactly is required.

 Preliminary plans (or permit drawings) typically arrive two to three weeks after you order your building, and six to seven weeks prior to your building delivery (depending on manufacturing capacity).
 Once the building order is placed, the building is scheduled into production.
 SteelCo offers a PERMIT HOLD option when ordering your building.
 This option allows you to order the building permit drawings and delay putting the building into production until authorized by the customer.
 You can submit permit drawings to your permitting office and ensure that your building permit will be approved or give you an opportunity to make changes to meet the local codes, prior to your building being manufactured.
 Permit drawings can be provided to your Erector or GC in order to get more accurate quotes on your steel erection.
 Also, with permit drawings, you can order your foundation plans.
 Foundation plans will also allow you to get more accurate quotes from your concrete subcontractor.
 The PERMIT HOLD option requires a minimum out-of-pocket expense and allows you to mitigate some risk while providing enough information to get more solid numbers for your total project.
 The PERMIT HOLD option does not lock in pricing, as steel, insulation and other material pricing does fluctuate.
 SteelCo will notify you 15 days prior to any prices increases.